 Remember that your character gets tired too.
 A few tail hits and you’ll run out of stamina.

-As I said Furwind offers colorful pixel art graphic, but also offers beautiful levels.
+As I said Furwind offers colorful pixel art graphics but also offers beautiful levels.
 You can find a mix of level types available in a game.
-Sometimes this will be a classic forest style level, which offers you to explore it freely and focus on collecting coins, defeating enemies and bosses.
+Sometimes this will be a classic forest-style level, which offers you to explore it freely and focus on collecting coins and defeating enemies and bosses.

 Furwind isn’t just a simple platformer like a walk from A to B, defeat enemies in the meantime and toss you a boss battle.
 Besides more interesting levels are available.
 For example Challenge stages, these stages will test you and our protagonist.
 Each of these is interesting, some focused on running [like “Shaklu” trial test], some on exploring and some on puzzle solving.
 So, as you can see, the game has a lot to offer.
 It is very enjoyable and if you’re a platformer fun, you can spend a few good hours with this title.